Hi! If you’re here, you may already know me—my name is Taylor Trenski. I am 26 years old and I live in Pittsburgh, Pennsylvania…

 Let me start from the beginning…

 On April 1, 2018, Easter Sunday, I was lying on my couch watching TV, minding my own dang business.
-I wasn’t wearing a bra and I had an oversized t-shirt on and I was cold because Andrew, my fiancé, tends to keep the house very cold, so I had my arms inside of my shirt.
-Naturally, I decided to feel my boobs since I do that regularly because I have a strong family history of breast cancer in my family.
-THANK GOD I did, because I felt a lump on my right breast.
+I wasn’t wearing a bra and I had an oversized t-shirt on (at least I think so, honestly I can’t remember because my brain is like WTF IS HAPPENING) and I was cold because Andrew, my fiancé, loves to keep the house at a balmy -45 degrees, so I had my arms inside of my shirt.
+Naturally, I decided to feel my boobs because I do that regularly since I have a strong family history of breast cancer in my family.
+THANK GOD I DID because I felt a lump on my right breast.

 *Side note: My beautiful mother, Yvonne, passed away from breast cancer in 2013.
-Therefore, my doctors tend to take me seriously when I express any concerns regarding my health, thank the Lord.
+Therefore, my doctors tend to take me seriously when I express any concerns regarding my health, thank God.
 I know a lot of other young women with the same concerns are not taken seriously because they are “too young” to have/get breast cancer.
-This clearly has to change.
+This has to change.

 So, I went for my very first mammogram and ultrasound the following week.
-Let me just say, I am naturally a small-chested woman so I was like, “What are they even going to put between these plates?
+Let me just say, I am naturally a small-chested woman so I was like “what are they even going to put between these plates?
 Is it going to hurt even more?”
-I couldn’t believe I was actually getting a mammogram!
-I’m happy to say that it didn’t really hurt at all!
+I couldn’t believe I was actually getting a mammogram.
+And I happy to say, it didn’t really hurt at all!
 I did, however, sing the ABC’s in my head the entire time to distract myself.
-When I’m scared, it’s seriously amazing what my mind will do to distract me (e.g. counting how many towels I see under me during my MRI but we’ll get to that in another post, haha)
+When I’m scared, it’s seriously amazing what my mind will do to distract me (e.g. counting how many towels I see under me during my MRI but we’ll get to that in another post haha)

-During the ultrasound, two technicians attempted to get a good picture of my tumor/lump, but they couldn’t, so the radiologist came in and he took a whack at it.
+During the ultrasound, two technicians attempted to get a good picture of my tumor (fancy word for “lump”) but they couldn’t, so the radiologist came in and he took a whack at it.
 He got it and when we were all finished, he told me this: “I don’t want you to get scared, but I’m going to order an ultrasound-guided core biopsy for you.
 I will label this as ‘highly suspicious’ but I have to do that so you can get this procedure done.
 The chances of this being anything are so low because you’re so young, so don’t worry.
 We just want to make sure it’s nothing.”
-There it was again: “it’s nothing” —
+There it was again: “…it’s nothing” Okay… whatever you say…

 They told me I would probably have my biopsy results that following Monday (it was a Wednesday).
 I wasn’t that worried because I (and many others) told myself to not freak out and it was—you guessed it—probably nothing.